Is your holiday email marketing strategy already in place?

-Change the Yes redirect URL to the landing page for gifts for women.
+Change the Yes redirect URL to the landing page for cat-specific products.

-Use the same method to edit the No button to say Gifts for Men.
-Change the No redirect URL to the landing page for gifts for men.
+Use the same method to edit the No button for your other segment and change the redirect URL to that landing page.

-When visitors arrive at the appropriate landing page, use OptinMonster to show a new offer, encouraging them to subscribe in exchange for a coupon.
+When visitors arrive at the appropriate landing page, you can then use OptinMonster to show a new offer, encouraging them to subscribe in exchange for a coupon.
 Here’s how you create a popup coupon in OptinMonster.